 The Landscape Development Section has no objection in principle subject to submission of a method statement for construction of the proposed footway adjacent to the western elevation of the building, submission of a schedule of works for retained trees and a Tree Protection Plan.
-Concerns are raised regarding access to the eastern façade of the building and all work must be carried out without access to the Construction Exclusion Zone.
+Concerns are raised regarding access to the western façade of the building and all work must be carried out without access to the Construction Exclusion Zone.
+Detailed comments have also been received regarding the submitted landscaping scheme.